-Perioperative skin antisepsis using an antiseptic agent is a vital step in preventing SSIs.12 Alcohol-containing preoperative skin antiseptic agents may be more effective than those without, but the most effective antiseptic to combine with alcohol has not been determined.^{12,13} There are clearly differences in mechanisms of action between povidone-iodine and CHG that may favor the selection of one product over the other in certain patients.
-And, when combined with either CHG or an iodophor, alcohol plays a synergistic role in enhancing skin preparation.^{12,13}
+Peri-operative skin antisepsis using an antiseptic agent is a vital step in preventing SSI.12 Alcohol-containing preoperative skin antiseptic agents maybe more effective but the most effective antiseptic to combine with alcohol has not been determined.
+12,13 There are clearly differences in mechanisms of action between povidone iodine and CHG that may favor the selection of one product over the other in certain patients.
+And, when combined with either CHG or an iodophor, alcohol plays a synergistic role in enhancing skin preparation.12,13